-The class will focus on learning about the Zapotec weaving history, design elements and weaving process.
-Students will work on a hand loom to create a small weaving using plant and insect dyed yarn by master dyer Juana Gutierrez.
-Student’s work will be displayed in the CAM Gallery Studio after the completion of each session.
+Don't miss out on the amazing opportunity to learn directly from a master weaver!
+The class will focus on the Zapotec weaving history, design elements and weaving process.
+Students create a small weaving using a hand loom, plant and insect dyed yarn by master dyer Juana Gutierrez.
+Student’s work will be displayed in the CAM Gallery Studio.

 Free / Space is limited and reservations required.
 Contact the Carnegie Art Museum Education department at (805) 385-8171 or email@example.com.

 This project is supported by a grant from the Alliance for California Traditional Arts (ACTA) in collaboration with the Ventura County Art Council (VCAC), Carnegie Art Museum Cornerstones and the Mixteco Indigenous Community Organization Project (MICOP).